usmanarshad-whizzbridge/tms-documentation/ORACLE_OAUTH_SEQUENCE_DIAGRAM.md

 - ✅ Secure token-based access
 - ✅ No consent screen (auto-approved)

-### What This Does NOT Provide
-- ❌ Course launches (that would be LTI 1.3)
-- ❌ Grade synchronization (that would be LTI AGS)
-- ❌ Roster provisioning (that would be LTI NRPS)

 ### Flow Summary
 1. User clicks "Login" on Oracle
 2. Oracle redirects to TMS